jdh314/jdh314/README.md

 - 👋 Hi, I’m @jdh314
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... learning
 - 🌱 I’m currently learning ...Swift
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... @_JDH314